bioidiap/bob.buildout/README.rst

   This recipe generates an IPython interpreter on the binary directory.
   Extra options considered: ``interpreter``.

-egg.scripts
+gdb-python
-  This recipe generates only the scripts (and dependent scripts) for the package.
-Extra options considered: ``dependent-scripts``.
+  This recipe generates a gdb launcher using the python interpreter so you can start your scripts directly typing ``gdb-python myscript.py``.

 pylint
   No extra options for this recipe.